yrahul3910/pysh/pysh/README.md

 ## Change Log

+### v1.4.0

+* Attributes are here!
+The first attribute supported is async mode.
+See the wiki for details.

 ### v1.3.0

 * Support for user-defined formatters!
 Any Python callable that takes one argument is a valid formatter.